Key Facts About Thailand

 Thailand’s telecommunications market is a mixture of state-owned and private companies that function under a variety of structures.
 The government has future plans to invest more in telecommunications infrastructure as part of their country’s strategy to increase the economy.
 They also hope to help more people connect with internet services.

 Mobile is more popular than ever before, and Thailand’s reputation with owning mobile devices is no exception.
-However you should know that many landline phone numbers have 7 digits while mobile phone numbers are 8 digits long.
+However you should know that many local phone numbers have 7 digits while mobile phone numbers are 8 digits long.
 It’s also not uncommon to find 6 or even 9 digit numbers as well.

-The country code is 66.
+The country calling code is 66.
 To dial a landline, add a 0 before the local area code.
 To dial a mobile number, you must add 08.
 If you are ever in the country and you need help connecting with someone in Thailand, simply dial the international operator at 110.
 Those who do not have access to a line can use one of their many public phones.

 Keep in mind that international calls in and out of Thailand are expensive, so if you are establishing a business and want to reach into the country, you must find a means of cutting costs if you hope to make a profit.